In this post, you’ll learn what went into creating a new website for Lara Johnson, certified life coach through the Life Coach School.

 I’ll tell you, adding in photos and copy is always my favorite part.
 I get to know my client so well as I read about how much they really care for THEIR ideal client.

-Like with the sitemap and design approval stages, I sent the screenshots, a walk-through video, and then Lara gave feedback during our scheduled update call.
+Like with the prototype and design approval stages, once the full design draft was done we had a project update.
+I sent Lara screenshots, a walk-through video, and then Lara gave feedback during our scheduled update call.

 Week 4 + 5: Revisions